-Garachico was once an important commercial port, but its unlucky inhabitants suffered a series of disasters that all but finished off the hamlet: freak storms, floods, fires, epidemics and, in 1706, a major volcanic eruption that destroyed the port and buried half the town in lava.
+Garachico was once an important commercial port, but its unfortunate inhabitants suffered a series of disasters that all but brought ruin to the hamlet: freak storms, floods, fires, epidemics and, in 1706, a major volcanic eruption that destroyed the port and buried half the town in lava.
 Just outside Garachico you can hike trails that follow the path of the disastrous lava flow.